Wildhoney/Snapshot.js/README.md

 Filtering
 -----------

 In addition to sorting and limiting, Snapshot also allows for the filtering of the collection.
 For this you can use the `applyFilter` filter method.
-Unfortunately you will need to read <a href="https://github.com/square/crossfilter/wiki/API-Reference" target="_blank">Crossfilter's API Reference</a> before you begin filtering &ndash; or you can use Snapshot's primitive in-built filters.
+Unfortunately you will need to read <a href="https://github.com/square/crossfilter/wiki/API-Reference" target="_blank">Crossfilter's API Reference</a> before you begin filtering &ndash; or you can use Snapshot's <a href="#in-built-filters">primitive in-built filters</a>.

 ```javascript
 socket.emit('filterByWord', text);